tobias-weiss-ai-xr/opendesk-edu/docs/zki/IMPLEMENTATION_COMPLETE.md

 *This implementation provides everything needed to achieve ZKI IT-Grundschutz-Profil compliance for openDesk.
 All files have SPDX license headers and are production-ready.
 The final step is to complete the P0 actions and deploy to production.*

-*For questions or support, contact the Security Team at security@opendesk.hrz.uni-marburg.de or ask in Slack #security.*
+*For questions or support, contact the Security Team at security@home.opendesk-edu.org or ask in Slack #security.*